mac-comp240/activities_3-mem/2-address-bits/README.md

 Consider simply one core's level 2 cache for the following calculations.

 Q2.
-For the level 2 cache, what would the values for the t bits, the s bits, and the b bits be if 1024 GB of memory was installed on the machine?
+For the level 2 cache, what would the values for the t bits, the s bits, and the b bits be if 1024 GB of memory was installed on the machine and the cache block size is 64 bytes?

 ## Main Memory and Chip Design